MrUnbelievable92/Bit-Collections/README.md

 Bit Collections for Unity is all about saving as much RAM(-bandwidth) as possible, by providing array value types of single bits, aswell as array value types of signed- and unsigned numbers with a given number of bits.

-Since using less RAM usually comes at the cost of more time (CPU), this library uses SIMD instructions as much possible.
+Since using less RAM usually comes at the cost of more time (CPU), this library uses SIMD instructions as much possible, resulting in the following dependencies:
+Unity.Mathematics
+Unity.Burst
+Unity.Collections (A native bit-array and generic, native "bit-number" arrays are defined) Unity.Jobs (Mainly for de-allocating the mentioned arrays on a worker thread) MaxMath (my SIMD library supplementary to Unity.Mathematics) C-Sharp-Dev-Tools (Conditionally compiled runtime-checks)